YABOIpy/GoDm/README.md

 ________________________________________________

-time logging: the logger will return in ms so 500ms, but if its 5.23ms than its 5s & 230ms
+time logging: the logger will return in ms so 500ms, but if its 5.23ms than its 5s & 230ms before scraping, have a atleast a single token within the list

 Recommended:
 > use 0 - 3000 tokens for stability